 LTI is an at-risk element of remuneration designed to reward executives for delivering sustainable business performance over the long term.
 Given the nature of the private health insurance industry and the fact that it is highly regulated, the Board considers it appropriate to measure long term performance over a three-year period.
 Each year executives are eligible to receive an LTI which is calculated as a percentage of their fixed remuneration.
 This incentive is subject to performance hurdles that will be tested at the end of the three-year performance period.
-Based on performance against these hurdles a percentage of the incentive with the remainder being forfeited.
+Based on performance against these hurdles a percentage of the incentive will be retained by the executive with the remainder being forfeited.